Vinyl Test Pressing Guide

 It’s important to note that inner-groove distortion can be mitigated to a significant degree by proper track sequencing, and using dedicated masters that are made specifically for vinyl, before the pressing takes place.

-It’s one reason (of many) why I often recommend paying for dedicated vinyl masters that are separate from your digital masters, when producing a vinyl record.
+That’s one reason (of many) why I often recommend paying for dedicated vinyl masters that are separate from your digital masters, when producing a vinyl record.

-A qualified mastering engineer should be walking you through all of these potential sonic issues, and the steps that can be taken to mitigate them, during the mastering process and before you send your tracks off to your vinyl pressing provider.
+Any qualified mastering engineer should be walking you through all of these potential sonic issues, and the steps that can be taken to mitigate them, during the mastering process and before you send your tracks off to your vinyl pressing provider.

 What should you do if you find a potential mistake in your test pressing?